kenichishibata/node-init/README.md

   A heavily opinionated Project Starter by Ken.
   __root directory = project './' directory__

+# What?
+  Instantly create linting file and configuration

 # Why?
   Because I dont like installing yeoman and making a nodejs boilerplate is counter productive